What is the DLP Rainbow Effect? Reason & Best way to fix it.

 So, before we get into how you can deal with the rainbow effect.
 Let’s know what are the reasons why you see the red-green light flashing on the screen.

 - You might be darting your eyes to see the projected images on the screen.
 If they are sensitive to the rainbow effect.
-Because the projected image is made of the RGB colour mixture.
+Because the projected image is made of the RGB color mixture.
 And it blends very fast.
 So you don’t see the rainbow effect, but things appear.
 When you move your eyes very fast.

 - The rainbow effect can also appear.
 When you are watching a movie with a black background.
 And some characters are moving in that scene.
 Or you might see the rainbow effect.
 When you have the movie subtitle on.